The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 • Great for: Families, retirees, farmers, recreation lovers

-Perched along the Manatee River, Palmetto has a strong geographic advantage: It’s just across the bridge from downtown Bradenton and 15 minutes south of St. Petersburg via the stunning Sunshine Skyway Bridge.
-A quaint downtown historic district has an old-fashioned mom-and-pop feel with storefront shops and restaurants and a weekly farmers market.
-Local attractions include Sutton Park, home to the DeSoto Seafood Festival and A Taste of Manatee, and the Manatee County Agricultural Museum, honoring the area’s farming history.
+Perched along the Manatee River, Palmetto has a strong geographic advantage among all Sarasota neighborhoods: It’s just across the bridge from downtown Bradenton and 15 minutes south of St. Petersburg via the Sunshine Skyway Bridge, which lights up to honor various holidays and organizations throughout the year.
+Palmetto began as a farming community, thanks to the rich Florida soil and year-round tropical climate, and still serves as an agricultural hub — but also has its share of mid-rise condominiums and rentals perched along the waterfront.
+A quaint downtown historic district has an old-fashioned mom-and-pop feel with storefront shops and restaurants and the Palmetto Market, held monthly on the second Saturday from October through April.
+And local attractions include Sutton Park, home to the DeSoto Seafood Festival and A Taste of Manatee, and the Manatee County Agricultural Museum, honoring the area’s farming history.
 Neighborhoods in Palmetto vary from resort-style waterfront communities such as Terra Ceia to modest inland subdivisions.
+Vacationers (and brides!) adore the Palmetto Riverside Bed and Breakfast, a beautiful slice of Old Florida — but with all the modern amenities.

-All of Sarasota is a retiree’s paradise.
+Collectively, Sarasota neighborhoods are a retiree’s paradise.
 Dozens of golf courses, waterfront resorts, and exclusive seniors-only communities keep the city atop “best places to retire” lists practically every year.
 But depending on what you’re looking for, some areas are more suitable than others for the leisurely pace many older folks desire.
-Downtown Sarasota’s rich arts scene and dining destinations are a great bet for those in search of the finer things.
+So where do most retirees live in Sarasota?
+Downtown’s rich arts scene and dining destinations are a great bet for those in search of the finer things.
 And the beaches are a given: Walking endless stretches of the Gulf of Mexico is a dream come true for lots of retirees.
-Keep in mind, of course, the seasonal influx of snowbirds and spring breakers — but there’s plenty of space for everyone to coexist peacefully.
+Keep in mind, of course, the seasonal influx of snowbirds and Spring Breakers — but there’s plenty of space for everyone to coexist peacefully, no matter what you define as the best neighborhood in Sarasota.

 Want to explore other parts of the Tampa Bay area?
 Check these out: